inside webu’s hut

 moving (breath):

-no easy bottom, top
+uneasy bottom, top

 a line of bullocks

-returning bustle
+homecoming bustle

-spilling dust, tiffins glint
+dust, workers' tiffins glint

 skirting the green lake—

-masters of the evening sun
+coloured by the evening sun

-spill upon the monastery
+they spill upon the monastery

-morning sun, without care
+morning sun, thoughtless

-an elderly monk, 3-D sparkles
+an elderly monk, sweeping

-leaves, birds, dogs,
+unseen leaves, birds, dogs,

 wafting in Webu’s hut

-half its tail length, the squirrel
+half its tail length, a squirrel

 scampers along the cable: